MehdiKallel/thesis-workspace/chaincodes/pharmaceutical-supplychain/README.md

 ```
 |- META-INF/statedb/couchdb/indexes/                  ... drug index used by rich queries
 |- lib/                     			      ... includes the types of data existing on the Ledger
-|- utils/               			      ... includes functions to add assets to the ledger using composite key, composte-key based queries, rich queries...
+|- utils/               			      ... includes functions to add assets to the ledger using composite key, run composte-key based queries, run rich queries...
 ```

 ## Chaincode usage on HyperledgerLab-2.0